 Set against the backdrop of a decaying Pacific Northwest lumber town, Vera Violet is a debut that explores themes of poverty, violence, and environmental degradation as played out in the young lives of a group of close-knit friends.
 Melissa Anne Peterson’s voice is powerful and poetic, her vision unflinching.

-Her world violently torn apart, Vera is forced to leave everything behind and move to St. Louis, Missouri.
-She settles into a job at an inner-city school where she encounters the same disarray of community.
-And alone in her small apartment, Vera grieves.
-She thinks about her family and the love of her life, Jimmy James Blood.
+Her world violently torn apart, Vera flees to St. Louis, Missouri.
+There, alone in a small apartment, she grieves for her broken family, her buried friends, and her beloved, Jimmy James Blood.
 In this brilliant, explosive debut, Melissa Anne Peterson establishes herself as a fresh, raw voice, a writer to be reckoned with.

 “Vera Violet is the most authentic and exciting debut I’ve read in a long time.
 At once gritty and jaw-droppingly lyrical, Peterson’s voice is a clarion call for the downtrodden and disenchanted.
 Reading Vera Violet is nothing less than a visceral and stirring experience.” –Jonathan Evison, author of Lawn Boy